sosokruashvili/wp-sticker-notes/README.md

 This tool is very usefull on website testing stage.

+**Version 2.2**
+* Added a feature which allows to show the notes only on the post types selected by the admin

 **Version 2.1.5**
 * Added CSS media query to hide notes on lower resolutions
 * Added donate button in admin